BG3-Community-Library-Team/bg3-community/Tutorials/Tutorials.md

 </details>
 <details>
   <summary>Why you shouldn't use Vendor Inventories</summary>
+While there are certainly pros to sending your items via Vendor Inventory lists, there are some downsides which can't be overlooked:

-- Stops any chance of your mod being able to be uninstalled from the game once a playthrough has been started.
+- Sending items to your users via Trader Inventories will halt any chance of your mod being able to be uninstalled from the game once a playthrough has been started.
-- If you place your items in multiple vendor inventories, it will start to clutter and take up a lot of space in their inventories.
+- Installing multiple mods which send items via vendor inventories will cause vanilla items to spawn less frequently during the long rest item rotation.
+- This will lead to seeing the same modded items over and over again inside of different stores rather than new vanilla items.
 </details>

 ## Script Extender Console Command